amazloom1/MIST4610-Project2-Group-5/README.md

 ORDER BY DeptVariety.total_product_categories DESC;
 ```
 **Description**:
--  Shows which departments offer the greatest variety of product types, helping managers evaluate space allocation, merchandising strategies, and inventory complexity.
+-  This query determines which departments have the highest number of distinct product categories based on aisle assignments.
+It highlights departments offering the broadest product selection and shows how merchandise variety is distributed across the store.

+**Justification**:
+- Helps evaluate which departments require more space, attention, or resources.
+- Assists in planning merchandising, product placement, and store layout strategies.
+- Provides insights into inventory complexity, helping prevent overcrowding or shortages.

 ### 4. Calculate store productivity: Number of employees per aisle
 ```sql